Cortez Summit Project

 There are other identified stratigraphic targets.
 A shallower, ±200 ft.
 (60m drilled thickness) silty to sandy carbonate section contained within the upper plate sequence was encountered by Barrick core hole SJV17-1D and in one of the early Carlin drill holes (CS-7) located 2,200 ft.
 (670m) south-southeast.
 This represents an additional potentially significant host rock target, approximately 2,000 ft.
 (610 m) above the base of the Roberts Mountain Thrust.

-Barrick continues to discover gold mineralization in additional portions of the carbonate stratigraphy, highlighted by recent high-grade drill intercepts at the Dorothy target north of the Fourmile resource: 31.7 m @ 33.69 g/t Au (Barrick Q4-2022 results presentation), 28.7 m @ 51.1 g/t (Barrick Q3-2023 results presentation).
+Barrick continues to discover gold mineralization in deeper portions of the lower plate carbonate stratigraphy, highlighted by recent high-grade drill intercepts at the Dorothy target north of the Fourmile resource: 31.7 m @ 33.69 g/t Au (Barrick Q4-2022 results presentation), 28.7 m @ 51.1 g/t (Barrick Q3-2023 results presentation).
 These intercepts are hosted in deeper stratigraphic levels of the sedimentary rock section tested in the one core hole SJV17-1D drilled by Barrick in 2017.

-Carlin Gold has evaluated existing ground and airborne geophysical survey data which has been helpful in better defining the “Fourmile Structural Zone” and also in identifying several other structures on the property.
+Carlin Gold has evaluated existing ground and airborne geophysical survey data which has been helpful in better defining the “Fourmile Structural Zone” and also in identifying several other potentially important structures on the property.
 The geophysical information suggests the continuation of the “Fourmile Structural Zone” at depth below the post-mineral cover.
 The “Fourmile Structural Zone” represents a high -quality target for classic Carlin-style mineralization where it intersects the favorable lower plate carbonate stratigraphy.
 The available geological and geophysical information suggests that several additional prospective northwest-trending structures are located parallel to and east of the “Fourmile Structural Zone”.
 Carlin Gold geologists are encouraged by the exploration opportunities represented by these additional targets.